flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/memory-bank/systemPatterns.md

 import 'package:my_package/lib/src/widgets/widget_2';
 ```

 Barrel files solve this inefficiency.
 They export public-facing files, making them available to the rest of the app.
-It's recommended to create one barrel file per folder, exporting all files required elsewhere.
+Create one barrel file per folder, exporting all files required elsewhere.
 A top-level barrel file should also export the package as a whole.

 With barrel files, the feature structure becomes: